flackr/carousel/scroll-marker/README.md

 ### scrollTargetElement

-Scroll markers (buttons with a `scrollTargetElement`) implement the [tabs pattern](https://www.w3.org/WAI/ARIA/apg/patterns/tabs/), in particular:
+Scroll markers (anchor links and `::scroll-marker` pseudos) with a containing focusgroup implement the [tabs pattern](https://www.w3.org/WAI/ARIA/apg/patterns/tabs/), in particular:
-* Implicitly form a [focusgroup](https://open-ui.org/components/focusgroup.explainer/) with all other scroll markers for the same scroller.
-  The currently active scroll marker will have a persistent :checked psuedo-class applied to it.
+* The currently active scroll marker within each group will have a persistent :checked psuedo-class applied to it.
-* Only the active marker will be in the tab index following the [roving tabindex](https://www.w3.org/WAI/ARIA/apg/practices/keyboard-interface/#kbd_roving_tabindex) behavior.
+* The active marker will be [remembered as last focused](https://open-ui.org/components/focusgroup.explainer/#last-focused-memory) following the [roving tabindex](https://www.w3.org/WAI/ARIA/apg/practices/keyboard-interface/#kbd_roving_tabindex) behavior.
-* When focus is on a scroll marker, we follow the [radio group pattern](https://www.w3.org/WAI/ARIA/apg/patterns/radio/) for interaction, i.e.:
-  * Left/up arrow moves focus to and activates the previous scroll marker.
-  * Right/down arrow moves focus to and activates the next scroll marker.

 In addition,
 1.  these markers automatically respond to other scrolling operations.
     When any scrolling operation takes place,
     the first marker which is considered to be scrolled into view becomes active, but is not focused.

-2. Activation of a marker (e.g. clicking, pressing space / enter) moves focus to the `scrollTargetElement`.
+2. Activation of a marker (e.g. clicking, pressing space / enter) scrolls to the `scrollTargetElement`.
+    However, if the marker is part of a focusgroup, focus is not moved to the target until tabbing away.
     This allows subsequent tab navigation within the targeted component, consistent with following an anchor link navigation, and their common use for [skip links](https://www.w3.org/TR/2016/NOTE-WCAG20-TECHS-20161007/G1).

 ### The active marker

-Within a particular scrolling container, a single scroll marker is determined to be active.
+A scroll marker is determined to be active per scroller per marker group as follows:
-The active scroll marker is determined as:
-* The one which scrolling into view requires the least scrolling to bring into view.
+* The one which scrolling to would not require scrolling or would scroll backwards to scroll to.
 * In a tie, if one is an ancestor of the other, the ancestor is not considered,
 * Of the remaining elements whose scroll distance to scroll into view is the same, the first in tree order is selected.